 Hidden behind the tower-topped summit is an array of other peaks, providing an alternative perspective on the monolith.
 Ascend from Collinsvale, passing Myrtle Forest Falls, to reach Collins Cap, Collins Bonnet and Trestle Mountain (aka Sleeping Beauty).
 Or head along North West Bay River to climb a local favourite, Cathedral Rock, for excellent views onto kunanyi / Mount Wellington.

-Roll down the mountain – from the summit to the waterfront – on the guided, half-day Mount Wellington Descent.
-Mountain-bike riders gravitate to the North South Track, an 11km ride suitable for mountain-bike riders of intermediate ability, stretching from The Springs to the Glenorchy Mountain Bike Park.
+Roll down the mountain from the summit to Hobart’s northern suburbs, or explore a web of trails crisscrossing kunanyi / Mount Wellington.
+Mountain-bike riders gravitate to the North-South Track, an 11km ride suitable for mountain-bike riders of intermediate ability, stretching from The Springs to the Glenorchy Mountain Bike Park.
 The wide Pipeline Track, which wraps around the mountain from Fern Tree, is a gentler option.
 The shared-use track (open to bikes and walkers) provides good views of Cathedral Rock.
 A popular outing is to cycle the track to the Wellington Falls junction (13km from Fern Tree) and then walk to the falls.